Ravangla: Fauna

 Ravangla attracts many Himalayan birds.
-Verditer flycatchers, blue-fronted redstarts, grey bush chats, dark-throated thrush, blue whistling-thrush, green-backed tits, and white-browed fantails are common.

-The forests around Ravangla have other birds like laughing thrushes, babblers, cuckoos, and hill partridges.
+Verditer flycatchers, blue-fronted redstarts, grey bush chats, dark-throated thrush, blue whistling-thrush, green-backed tits, and white-browed fantails are common.The forests around Ravangla have other birds like laughing thrushes, babblers, cuckoos, and hill partridges.
 The rare satyr tragopan can also be spotted in Ravangla.

+Administrative History

+Currently, Sikkim has six administrative districts set up to strengthen governance and administration.
+However, before 1963, the state of Sikkim was divided into two administrative zone, before the merger with India, which was known as East Zone and West Zone.
+Each of these two zones was under the control of Revenue Officer appointed by the Chogyal (the then King) of Sikkim.
+Justice in the zones was in the hands of the tribal authorities, for example, Zonepal at the district Zone level, Yaplas Feudal Landlord, Pipon (head men), and Mandal Head etc. The Yaplas used to collet land revenue and deposit it in the state Khazana, most of the revenues was collected in the form harvest goods like grains, agriculture and so on.

+District, as a concept, was applied for the first time in Sikkim in the year of 1963.
+Hence, the East and West zone was bifurcated into North District, East District, West District and South District.
+The South District, in which Ravangla is a subdivision, came into being only in April 1963 and Mr. R.B.
+Mukhia was appointed as first District Officer of the South District.
+Sikkim merged with India on May 15, 1975, through referendum, the 36th Amendment Act officially recognized Sikkim as the 22nd state of the India Union.
+After the merger District Collector was designated as District Magistrate and was given powers conferred with powers mentioned in criminal procedures of 1898.
+The first Collector and District Magistrate of the South District was Mr. Mingma Tshering.

+Recent changes in the administrative setup: The Sikkim (re-Organization of District) Act, 2021, enforced from 21st December 2021, added two new districts- Soreng and Pakyong, by carving out West and East districts, to further strengthen the governance and administration.
+This step was addressed due to the growing population over the years which made the previous administrative set up challenging to deliver smooth functioning of the administration, specifically the public services sectors such as emergency response, disaster management, law and order, doorstep governance and the like.

 Tibetan community

 A Tibetan community is located 1 km away from the Ravangla Market.
 It consists of seven camps, with 328.5 acres of total land and 1,300 people.
 The Tibetan settlement has one primary Tibetan medium school, two monasteries, administrative offices, and a primary health care clinic.
 Ralang Monastery, a Buddhist monastery of the Kagyu school of Tibetan Buddhism is located 6 km from Ravangla.
 The old monastery is also a few kilometers from Borong.
 There are many small hamlets where these communities live.
 Tourism is a major source of income for these communities.

 Education

 NIT Sikkim has a temporary campus in the town.